testcontainers/testcontainers-rs/CONTRIBUTING.md

 ## Contact

-Feel free to drop by in our Matrix chat room: https://matrix.to/#/#testcontainers-rs:matrix.org
+Feel free to drop by in our Slack: http://slack.testcontainers.org/